Studying Resources & Workshops

 - The transition from undergraduate to graduate-level learning

 Meet with us for free, individualized advice about any of the topics above.

 Studying workshops include:

 Control Academic Stress is a workshop series offered every fall and winter semester to help you learn skills and strategies to cope with the academic stress that comes from a heavy workload and the pressure of exams and project deadlines.
 Topics include reducing procrastination, planning and prioritizing, coping with failure, and developing strategies to prepare for and write exams.

 Presentation Boot Camp is an intensive half-day workshop for you to learn and practice strategies to improve your presentation skills in academic settings, such as thesis defenses, conference presentations, and class presentations.
 It is offered every semester.

 The Academic Action Program is a semester-long program for any student who would like to enhance their academic potential.
 Work with an academic coach to identify your goals, create a realistic plan, and build your skills.
 Applications are open in the fall and winter semesters, until the end of the fourth week of classes or until all places are filled.

-Student Athlete Mentorship (SAM) Program
+Student Athlete Mentor (SAM) Program